OpenDreamKit/OpenDreamKit.github.io/_includes/intro.md

-# OpenDreamKit -- Open Digital Research Environments for Advanced Mathematics Toolkit
+## OpenDreamKit -- Open Digital Research Environments Toolkit for the Advancement of Mathematics

 OpenDreamKit is a 7.6M€ European Research Infrastructure project which ran from 2015 to 2019.
 Bringing together a diverse team of 50 Open